Mansfield Melancon Injury Lawyers in Louisiana

 18 Wheeler Accident Cases Involve Multiple Potentially Liable Parties

-- The truck driver, for negligence, impairment, fatigue, or traffic violations
+• The truck driver, for negligence, impairment, fatigue, or traffic violations

-- The trucking company, for negligent hiring, inadequate training, or pressuring drivers to violate federal hours-of-service rules
+• The trucking company, for negligent hiring, inadequate training, or pressuring drivers to violate federal hours-of-service rules

-- The cargo loading company, if improperly loaded or secured cargo contributed to the crash
+• The cargo loading company, if improperly loaded or secured cargo contributed to the crash

-- The truck’s owner, which may be a separate entity from the carrier
+• The truck’s owner, which may be a separate entity from the carrier

-- The truck or parts manufacturer, if a mechanical defect, tire failure, or brake failure caused or contributed to the crash
+• The truck or parts manufacturer, if a mechanical defect, tire failure, or brake failure caused or contributed to the crash

 Why an 18 Wheeler Accident Lawyer Moves Fast on These Cases

-Commercial trucks carry electronic logging devices that record hours of service, location, and driving behavior under FMCSA hours-of-service regulations.
+Commercial trucks carry electronic logging devices that record hours of service, location, and driving behavior.
 Black box data from the truck’s event data recorder captures speed, braking, and other critical information in the moments before impact.
-Dashcam footage may exist on the truck or surrounding vehicles.
-Driver logs, maintenance records, drug and alcohol testing results, and dispatch communications are all potentially relevant.
+Dashcam footage, driver logs, maintenance records, drug and alcohol testing results, and dispatch communications are all potentially relevant.
+A demand for evidence preservation sent by your attorney immediately after the crash is often the difference between having critical data and losing it forever.

 Federal Trucking Regulations Add a Layer Standard Car Accident Law Does Not